 Key Considerations/Impacts: There may be environmental issues to address.
 Improvement would be on one side of OR99, likely the river side due to property, utility poles, and ROW considerations.
 The expanded roadway corridor may require additional property impacts.
 Within the urban portions of Rogue River where the path crosses private accesses additional considerations for sight distance and visibility to path users need to be taken into account.
 Pedestrians would be much safer traveling in a sidepath.
-Design consideration should be given for crossing a driveway or roadway, likely less impact than a sidewalk (no ramps).
+Design considerations, such as storm drainage, should be given for crossing a driveway or roadway, likely less impact than a sidewalk (no ramps required).